Journey2Ultra Running Coach Journey2Ultra

 Nutrition plays a pivotal role in your running performance.
 Listen to our recommended podcast on "Gut Training" to learn about proper nutrition for runners.

 Gut training is crucial for endurance athletes because the gastrointestinal (GI) system plays a pivotal role in the body's overall performance during extended physical activities.
-Here's why gut training is key for endurance athletes:
+Here's why gut training is key for runners:

 1. Nutrient Absorption: The gut is responsible for absorbing nutrients and energy from the food and beverages consumed.
-During endurance events, maintaining optimal nutrient absorption is vital to sustain energy levels and prevent fatigue.
+When you run an ultramarathon, maintaining optimal nutrient absorption is vital to sustaining energy levels and prevent fatigue.

-2. Hydration: Proper fluid balance is essential for endurance athletes to prevent dehydration and maintain performance.
+2. Hydration: Proper fluid balance is essential for ultra runners to prevent dehydration and maintain performance.
 The gut helps absorb water and electrolytes from ingested fluids, contributing to effective hydration.

-3. Avoiding Gastrointestinal Distress: Endurance activities can put stress on the GI system, potentially leading to discomfort, cramps, bloating, or diarrhea.
+3. Avoiding Gastrointestinal Distress: An ultramarathon race can put stress on the GI system, potentially leading to discomfort, cramps, bloating, or diarrhea.
 Gut training helps the body adapt to the physical demands of exercise and reduces the likelihood of GI distress.

-4. Caloric Needs: Endurance athletes often require a high caloric intake to fuel their long-lasting efforts.
+4. Caloric Needs: Athletes often require a high caloric intake to fuel their long-lasting efforts.
 A well-trained gut can handle the consumption of calories without causing discomfort.

 5. Carbohydrate Uptake: Carbohydrates are a primary energy source for endurance activities.
 The gut needs to efficiently absorb carbohydrates to maintain glycogen stores and provide energy for muscles.